FAQ

 What is involved in Polishing Concrete?

-Polishing concrete involves grinding concrete that has been treated with a chemical desnifier that removes blemishes, and increases density.
+Polishing concrete involves grinding concrete that has been treated with a chemical densifier that removes blemishes, and increases density.
 Polishing the concrete with specialised tools, fitted with diamond padding, then smooths out any peaks and valleys that may be showing.
 This then exposes the aggregate that has been added to the mix, creating a flat and shined surface.
 The resulting texture is called: Polished Concrete.
-There are quite a few choices of polished concrete finishes e.g. Hiperfloor, full grind and seal, light grinds (to achieve a hit and miss with the exposure of the aggregates, usually referred to as salt & pepper), natural concrete finishes and more.
+There are quite a few choices of polished concrete finishes e.g. Hiperfloor, full grind and seal, light grinds (to achieve a hit-and-miss with the exposure of the aggregates, usually referred to as salt & pepper), natural concrete finishes and more.
 There is also a range of different sealers e.g. high gloss and satin (low sheen).
 Each different choice of finish is carried out in a similar but has slight changes in the process.

 There are many benefits from polishing concrete besides a great looking floor.